luke-a/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 In this example, sub.example.com does not have a BIMI record at default._bimi.sub.example.com, nor does default._bimi.example.com

-#### Subdomain has no default record, but organizataional domain does
+#### Subdomain has no default record, but organizational domain does

     From: sender@sub.example.com
     Authentication-Results: bimi=pass header.d=example.com selector=default;

-#### Subdomain has no record for selector, but organization domain has a deafult
+#### Subdomain has no record for selector, but organization domain has a default

     From: sender@sub.example.com
     BIMI-Selector: v=BIMI1; s=selector;